SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/EabEntry/delete.md

 so.topic: reference
 ---

+# EabEntry.delete()

 This method will delete the current address book entry from the database.